hjwp/pytest-icdiff/README.rst

 Issues and PRs welcome.

-Thanks to the maintainers of `ICDiff`_ and also `pprintpp`_ !
+Thanks to the maintainers of `pytest-beeprint`, `ICDiff`_ and also `beeprint`_ !

 License
 -------

-Distributed under the terms of the `Unlicense`_ license, "pytest-icdiff" is free and open source software
+Distributed under the terms of the `Unlicense`_ license, "pytest-beeprint" is free and open source software

 This `pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `cookiecutter-pytest-plugin`_ template.